Soldiers' and Sailors' Monument (Indianapolis): Monument Circle

 The monument is surrounded by the 342 ft diameter Monument Circle.
 The Circle is lined with retail shops, studios for several local radio stations, the Hilbert Circle Theatre (home of the Indianapolis Symphony Orchestra), financial institutions, the Columbia Club (one of the oldest social clubs of Indiana), Christ Church Cathedral, and the AES Indiana corporate headquarters.

+The Circle Tower is a 1930 building in the southeast quadrant of Monument Circle.
+The 111,000 sqft building features an Egyptian-motif with other design details that include an ornate lobby.

 Monument Circle is a prominent public gathering place in Indianapolis to commemorate notable events, including concerts, political demonstrations, and photo opportunities.

 The flag of Indianapolis includes a graphic representation of Monument Circle and the two streets (Meridian and Market) that intersect it.

-Christmas
+Circle of Lights

 During the Christmas season the monument is decorated as an enormous Christmas tree.
-This annual city tradition, which became known as the "Circle of Lights", began in 1962.
-The tree lighting ceremony is held the day after Thanksgiving.
+This annual city tradition, which became known as the Circle of Lights, began in 1962.
+The tree lighting ceremony is held the day after Thanksgiving by the Downtown Indy Alliance.
 The decoration of the monument uses 4,784 lights and 52 strands of garland put in place by volunteers from the local IBEW.
 More than 100,000 people attend the ceremony and the event is televised to an estimated 50,000 households.